What is Malaria?

-Malaria is a very serious disease caused by mosquito bites and tiny parasites that get into and multiply in your bloodstream.
+Malaria is a very serious disease caused by tiny parasites called plasmodium.
+These parasites can get into your bloodstream and multiply after you have been bitten by an infected mosquito.

 Symptoms of malaria include headache, abdominal (stomach) pain, chills, shaking, fever, and sweats.
-Malaria may cause seizures, anemia, jaundice, heart failure, kidney failure, coma, and even death.
+If left untreated, malaria may cause seizures, anemia, jaundice, heart failure, kidney failure, coma, and even death.

-Areas of the world where malaria is a risk include: Africa, South East Asia, South Asia, China, the Middle East, Oceania, South America, Central America and parts of the Caribbean and Mexico.
+Areas of the world where malaria is a risk include: Africa, South East Asia, South Asia, China, the Middle East, Eastern Europe, South Pacific, Oceania, South America, Central America and parts of the Caribbean and Mexico.

 People who survive repeated or lengthy episodes of malaria as children will have some immunity to infection.
 However, this wears off a few years after moving away from an area with risk of malaria.
-People who move to Canada require anti-malaria medication when visiting or returning to at risk areas.
+People who move to Canada from at risk areas will require anti-malaria medication when visiting or returning to at risk areas.

 How can I protect myself from malaria?